 - breathing anaesthetic gases through a mask, or

-- the injection of anaesthetic drugs
+- the injection of anaesthetic drugs through an IV

 Why must my child not eat or drink before surgery?